Davidson, New South Wales: History

 Davidson was named for Sir Walter Davidson, Governor of New South Wales from 18 February 1918 to 4 September 1923.
 A park was dedicated in his honour in this area in 1923 and the developing suburb later took this name.
 Davidson began life as a mining quarry, with residential developments not beginning until the late 1970s.

 The area faced a significant threat in January 1994 when bushfires in the Garigal National Park came dangerously close to the suburb.
 These fires were suppressed by the brigades of the Warringah/Pittwater Rural Fire Service from entering the Davidson Valley System.

 Geography

 Davidson features uneven topography, in large part due to the area's origins as a mining quarry, as well as its proximity to Garigal National Park.
 Steep descents are evident in Stone Parade, Borgnis Street and Maitland Street, whereas more undulatory landscapes can be seen along parts of Prahran Avenue and Kambora Avenue.

 The Eucalyptus trees and Liquid Ambers that line the streets of Davidson provide a pleasant backdrop for those living in the suburb.
 They also provide a haven for large numbers of native birds such as Kookaburras, Galahs and Rainbow Lorikeets.

 Parks

 Davidson has many parks.
-The suburb adjoins Garigal and Kur-ing-gai Chase National Parks and in addition, has numerous other reserves suitable for picnics, ambling and quiet moments of reflection.
-These include McFarlane Reserve, Maitland Street Reserve, Aranda Place Reserve and Richard Healy Oval, to name but a few.
+The suburb adjoins Garigal and Kur-ing-gai Chase National Parks; in addition, there are numerous other reserves including McFarlane Reserve, Maitland Street Reserve, Aranda Place Reserve and Richard Healy Oval.